USA

 According to UNAIDS, the United States does not have any HIV-related restrictions on short-term stay.

 A citizen of a foreign country who wishes to enter the United States must first obtain a visa, either a non-immigrant visa for temporary stay, or an immigrant visa for permanent residence.
-Similarly, a student visa (F or M) is required to study in the U.S. Foreign nationals may not study after entering on a visitor (B) visa or through the Visa Waiver Program (VWP), except to undertake recreational study (non-credit) as part of a tourist visit.
+Similarly, a student visa (F or M) is required to study in the US.
+Foreign nationals may not study after entering on a visitor (B) visa or through the Visa Waiver Program (VWP), except to undertake recreational study (non-credit) as part of a tourist visit.
 There is no requirement related to HIV for these visas.

 Restrictions on long-term stay in USA